WieheLab/ARMADiLLO/README.md

 ARMADiLLO code base

 To compile update Makefile for correct pathing and run make.
 This will compile ARMADiLLO and should results in an executable called ARMADiLLO.
+Included in the package is a tar file containing the pregenerated frequency tables of mutations.